expo/expo/packages/expo-splash-screen/README.md

 # expo-splash-screen

-`expo-splash-screen` customizes the splash screen that is shown on application launch.
-A splash screen is what users see when the app is launched, before it has loaded.
+`expo-splash-screen` allows you to customize your app's splash screen, which is the initial screen users see when the app is launched, before it has loaded.
 Splash screens (sometimes called launch screens) provide a user's first experience with your application.

 ## Content